 extensively from the homophobic lyrics of dancehall star Beenie Man and others to demonstrate the nature of their comments about gay men and lesbians.

-or put to death because they are homosexual.
+to death because they are homosexual.

 The homophobic incitement provisions were later passed by the whole committee, and none of the Tory MPs voted against them.